-Data privacy and security are critical when dealing with customer 360 initiatives.
+Data ethics, privacy and security are critical when dealing with customer 360 initiatives.
 Today’s organizations face challenges with the ever-increasing volume and variety of customer data and with data sprawled across various environments and lines of business, making integrating and unifying data into customer 360 views challenging.

 The current COVID-19 crisis is another example of how sensitive customer or patient data can be.
 It’s important that companies have a solid data management and operations foundation to address unforeseen needs during times of crisis.